Tissington Trail: Route

 At Parsley Hay, a small settlement to the north-east of Hartington, it is joined by the High Peak Trail, another rail trail which is 17 mi in length from High Peak Junction, near Cromford in Matlock, to Dowlow, near Buxton.

-The trail has a firm crushed-limestone surface, which is suitable for cyclists, walkers and wheelchair users.
-It has easy level access at many points along its route.
-The elevated nature of the line (at Parsley Hay, it is over 1000 ft above sea level) means that it affords good views, but it is exposed in poor weather.
-The trail runs gently downhill from Parsley Hay southwards but, about 1/4 mi north of the cycle hire centre at Mapleton Lane in Ashbourne, the trail dips down and up where a viaduct has been removed; both slopes are about 40 m long with gradients of 1:9.
+The trail has a firm crushed-limestone surface, which is suitable for hikers, cyclists, horse-riding and wheelchair users; it has easy level access at many points along its route.
+The elevated nature of the line (Note: At Parsley Hay, it is over 1000 ft above sea level.) means that it affords good views, but it is exposed in poor weather.
+The trail runs gently downhill from Parsley Hay southwards but, about 1/4 mi north of the bicycle hire centre at Mapleton Lane in Ashbourne, the trail dips down and up where a viaduct has been removed; both slopes are about 40 m long with gradients of 1:9.